 The value of the Reserve Bank's financial assets is also exposed to movements in market interest rates.
-Interest rate risk on the Reserve Bank's portfolio rose to a historically high level over 2020/21, reflecting the increase in the size and interest rate sensitivity of the domestic portfolio.
+Interest rate risk on the Bank's portfolio rose to a historically high level over 2021/22, reflecting an increase in the size of the domestic portfolio.

-Total holdings of domestic securities increased by \$263 billion over 2020/21 to \$475 billion.
-Domestic securities held outright increased by \$180 billion to \$253 billion, while those held on a temporary basis under repurchase agreements (repos) increased by \$83 billion to \$221 billion.
+Total holdings of domestic securities increased by \$60 billion over 2021/22 to \$534 billion.
+Domestic securities held outright increased by \$84 billion to \$337 billion, while those held on a temporary basis under repurchase agreements (repos) decreased by \$24 billion to \$197 billion.